cif/interivew-code-challenge/README.md

 ## Bonus Points!

-Write `generateShortIds` so that when no `id` argument is passed, it will add the shortId to every nested object with an id.
+Refactor `generateShortIds` so that when no `id` argument is passed, it will add the shortId to every nested object with an id.

-#### Have fun!
-There are no wrong answers :)
+Also, there are no wrong answers!